ppknUWr/ppkn-python-learning/README.md

 * Arithmetic operations in Python [x]
 * If statement - how to use if statement? [x]
 * For statement - how to loop the program? [x]
-* Collections - what is list, tuple, dict?
+* Collections - what is list, tuple, dict? [x]
-* Inmutable vs Mutable - what is inmutable vs mutable type?
+* Immutable vs Mutable - what is inmutable vs mutable type? [x]
 * Function - and how to declare them?
+* Shallow copy vs Deepcopy - diffrence and how to deal with it?
 * Comments and Documentation - how it is done in Python?
 * Handling Exceptions in Python
 TBC.